Michael Jackson’s album “Thriller” when he looked pretty much as God had intended him to look.

 I turned 33 and had gone back to work in order to pay the light bill and to escape more VBS leader duty.
 That was an abysmal failure, one I did not want to repeat, ever.
 Up until the spring of ’81, a week before my baby turned 4, I had been a stay at home mom and we were so strapped.
 I found a sitter for 80 cents an hour for the two of them.
 I don’t know what the inflated figure would be today but I do remember that was the days before licensing and regulations.
 A friend could take in as many as she and the parents were comfortable with.
 I found out years later that the child was unhappy with the sitter.
 Gee, I thought the look on her face was that she was unhappy with me.
 Who knew?
 May I officially apologize for going to work too soon.

-The back deck was still 10 x 10, open and good only for daylight hours before the mosquitos took over.
-That way, when we all got home from work, we were stuck inside unless you wanted to ride the bicycle fast enough to outrun the skeets.
+The back deck was still 10 x 10, open and good only for daylight hours before the mosquitoes took over.
+That way, when we all got home from work, we were stuck inside unless you wanted to ride the bicycle fast enough to outrun them.

 We were driving the Concord hatchback, should have been called The Fishtail being so poor on slippery roads.
 Without at least 3 bags of water softener salt in the back, you weren’t going many places in the winter.
 It worked until Honey actually put the salt in the softener and didn’t tell me.

 The furniture store in Hutchinson was struggling after having been opened about 3 minutes before the recession of ’82, a direct result of Carter’s 20+% prime interest of the late 70’s.
 The store ultimately did not make it.
-Thanks again, Jimmy, easily understood to be the worst president ever in office.
+Thanks again, Jimmy, easily understood to be the worst president ever in office until 2008.

 Not a great deal more than that stands out.
 1983 is a good example of when my kids were small, the parents were not yet rickety, we were not yet gray and still nicely young.
 Some good old days.
 Our current days are very different, yet still good.
 God has blessed us.